dots

 Here are some pain points I compiled from interviews.
 I interviewed both professional and hobbyist songwriters and producers.

-Ideas stored in different mediums
+Ideas stored in different apps & devices

 Too many files